AdamTuraj/AT25/README.md

 - A front splitter, diffuser, rear wing, and electronics cooling CFD optimized
 - Double Wishbone suspension
-- AWD with two sensored brushless motors
+- RWD with one sensored brushless motors
 - Mostly made of plastic with the exception of:
   - Gearing in the diffs
   - The electronic parts
   - The wheels
+  - Any gaskets that may be required
+  - Fasteners
 - Remote controlled

 ### Journal